Y-Hiriejhha-Dharini/support_ticket_managing_system/README.md

   3. Install dependencies:
       composer update
-  4. Change the environment file: change the '.env.example' file as '.env'
+  4. Change the environment file:
+      Change the '.env.example' file as '.env'
+      Create support_system_backend database on the db server Run 'JWT_SECRET=your-secret-key' command in the terminal to generate a jwt secret key
-  5. Generate the application key: php artisan key:generate
+  6. Generate the application key: php artisan key:generate
-  6. Run the development server: run composer run dev || php artisan serve
+  7. Run the development server: run composer run dev || php artisan serve

     **For Frontend**